Challenges in commercial real estate

 3. Maintain relationships with other commercial real estate professionals

-4. Stay on top of regulatory and legal changes-stay in touch with an experienced legal professional
+4. Stay on top of regulatory and legal changes-partner with an experienced legal professional

 Tip #4 Sustainability and social responsibility